 Update: The free PRP treatment contest ended as of November 23rd.
 Please see my post from that date for winner selection procedure.

 Please read this post in its entirety.
 Unrelated comments should be made in the last post.

 I have discussed platelet-rich plasma (PRP) treatments on this blog many times in the past.
-There are now an increasing number of studies from around the world in support of PRP treatment for hair loss.
+There are now an increasing number of studies from around the world that conclude that PRP treatment works for treating hair loss.
 At the recently ended 24th ISHRS Congress, there were around ten different presentations or training sessions related to PRP, including many from doctors outside the US.
 Also make sure to read my post on key growth factors in platelet-rich plasma.

 I therefore decided to ask USA based Dr. Jeffrey Rapaport on whether he would be willing to grant a free PRP treatment session (will probably involve at least 2 sessions) to one of this blog’s readers.
 To my pleasant surprise, he has agreed.